New Year’s Resolution: I’m NOT Losing Weight!

 Are you all as sick of this as I am?

-For me, 2016 is the year of self-love and self-care.
+For me, the new year is the year of self-love and self-care.
 Of being kind to myself.
 Because I know that out of that, care and love for others will flow.
 And that is what is important to me.

 How do you practice self-love and care?
 How can you be more kind to yourself?